Jilly Cooper: The Rutshire Chronicles

-Returning the world of horses, the ninth novel Jump! was released in 2010.
+Returning to the world of horses, the ninth novel Jump! was released in 2010.
 It features characters from the Rutshire Chronicles in the world of National Hunt steeplechase racing and tells the transformation of a mutilated horse (Mrs Wilkinson) into a successful racehorse.
 After publication, it was revealed that Cooper had named a goat in the book (Chisolm) in order to hit back at the critic Anne Chisholm.
 The tenth novel in the series Jump! was set in the world of flat racing.
-Whilst Cooper's descriptions of the Cotswolds and her descriptions of racing were praised, some reviewers criticised the characterisation and "depraved and ridiculous" sex scenes.
+Whilst Cooper's descriptions of the Cotswolds and her descriptions of racing were praised, some reviewers criticised the characterisation and "depraved and ridiculous" sex scenes; others instead praised them.
 The eleventh book in the series was Tackle!, published in 2023 it was set in the world of football.
 It was named by The Week as one of the best novels of 2023.
-The novel features Rupert Campbell-Black become the director of a local football club, based on Cooper's local side Forest Green Rovers.
+The novel features Rupert Campbell-Black becoming the director of a local football club, based on Cooper's local side Forest Green Rovers.
 The sexual content of the novel received mixed reviews, with praise for the oral sex featured, but dismay that other scenes felt "lacklustre".